-Additionally we’ll discuss Rule 144, which regulates circumstances involving investors purchasing non-exempt securities through exempt transactions.
+Additionally, we’ll discuss Rule 144, which applies when investors purchase non-exempt securities through exempt transactions.

 Government securities